How To Start A Blog – An Easy And Simple 8 Step Guide

 It’s essentially the address of your site.
 For example, ours is toquesandboots.com and will stay that way provided that we continue to pay our domain registration fees.
 Yes, there are fees!
 No, they are not overly expensive and typically are paid through your hosting (which we will go into more detail in our next point).

-If you’re taking your blog very seriously from the moment you start a blog we would recommend just paying for a domain and hosting right away.
+If you’re taking your blog very seriously from the moment you are reading this guide on how to start a blog we would recommend just paying for a domain and hosting right away.
 But if you’re looking at it for more of a hobby than anything else there are a few free platforms you can use like; WordPress.com, Tumblr, and Blogger.

 However, these free platforms do come with a few disadvantages in the world of blogging.